Call Rhai Functions from Rust

 This is usually desirable in order to import the necessary external modules that are needed by the function.

-All new variables/constants introduced are, by default, not retained inside the Scope
+All new variables/constants introduced are, by default, not retained inside the Scope.

-In other words, the Scope
+In other words, the Scope is rewound before each call.

 which is used to parse a data type into individual argument values for the function call.

-Custom types (e.g. structures) can also implement FuncArgs
+Custom types (e.g. structures) can also implement FuncArgs so they can be used for

-calling Engine::call_fn
+calling Engine::call_fn.

 use std::iter::once;